-Economics encompasses almost every area of modern life from taking day-to-day decisions at home to handling managerial tasks efficiently in an organisation.
-It is the study of making choices while keeping in mind the optimum utilisation of resources.
-Managerial Economics is a sub-branch of this academic discipline and involves the application of economic tools, theories and methods to facilitate various decisions in a business organisation.
-Through this blog, we aim to delve deeper into the field of Managerial Economics, its key features and the major courses offered in this area of study.
+Economics encompasses almost every area of modern life from taking day-to-day decisions at home to handling managerial tasks efficiently in an organization.
+It is the study of making choices while keeping in mind the optimum utilization of resources.
+Managerial Economics is a sub-branch of this academic discipline and involves the application of economic tools, theories, and methods to facilitate various decisions in a business organization.
+Through this blog, we aim to delve deeper into the field of Managerial Economics, its key features and scope of managerial economics, the major courses offered in this area of study.

 This Blog Includes: